owenw-28/mal-browser-extension/README.md

 # MyAnimelist Search Browser Extension

-This is my first experience bulding a browser extension and working with JavaScript.
+This is my first experience building a browser extension and working with JavaScript.
 The main goal was to help me learn JavaScript fundamentals and Chrome extension development.

 #### How It Works